 What advice would you give women aspiring to take on leadership positions?

 Don’t be afraid to speak freely about your aspirations- let people know what you intend to achieve.
 Also, it’s fine to apply for a more prominent positions, even if you don’t feel you can check all the boxes or meet all the skills required.
 You don’t need to have fully mastered the job you have before you are ready to move on.

 It’s also very important for women to let go of trying to be perfect or trying to please everyone.
 Enlisting allies actively from the start of your career, both within your organization and outside of it, can have a big impact in the long run by assuring you have visibility and support built in.
 And it might seem like a simple tip, but it’s a useful one: don’t be afraid to ask for help.

 What advice would you give to men who want to encourage gender parity in the workforce?

 Men have a key role to play in encouraging gender balance.
 A lot of times the first step is simply becoming familiar with the internal and external barriers that hold women back from reaching their full potential.
 It’s also important for men to get active in mentoring women and be respectful but frank when giving feedback.
 Men should also question their own assumptions about what a leader looks like.
 And finally, men often need to get better at listening!
 Really listen to what female colleagues are saying, what frustrations they are dealing with, and so forth – often this can open up a more balanced dialogue.

-Learn how organizations can develop female talent by attending our upcoming webinar.
+Learn how organizations can develop female talent by watching our webinar.